How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 Rule of thumb:

-• Use barcodes when you need a quick, scannable ID or timestamp (think inventory management)
+• Use barcodes for quick, scannable IDs or timestamps.

-• Use QR codes when you need to embed more data or want smartphone compatibility (think user-facing documents)
+• Use QR codes when you need to embed richer data or want smartphone compatibility.

 Implementation Guide